syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 With this config probability of choosing **X0** as a source register is ``1/5``.
 However limiting the number of available registers might affect generation of all instructions from histogram.
-Let us take a look at a possible solution to this problem that involves generating 2 snippets with custom callgraph.
+Let us take a look at a possible solution to this problem that involves generating 2 snippets with custom call graph.

 The first snippet will reuse the :ref:`config above <svinval-hypervisor>` that produces a ``svinval_random`` function.